subzeroid/instagrapi/docs/usage-guide/fundamentals.md

 The first request to fetch media/user is `public` (anonymous), if instagram raise exception, then use `private` (authorized).

+Not every high-level helper has a public and private twin.
+Some newer flows are private-only, while some lookup helpers use an internal fallback chain and choose the best currently working path for the session.

 ## Detailed Sections

 * [Index](../index.md)